eslint/rfcs/designs/2019-move-to-async-api/README.md

 Once we got this change, we can realize the following things:

-- (no RFC yet) We can support to print progress state.
 - (no RFC yet) We can support ES modules for custom formatters.

 #### ● The other methods